nasa/cFE/docs/cFE Application Developers Guide.md

 Figure 5.1 Block Descriptor

-For example, if the application requests 60 bytes, mempool will return a pointer to the 64 user accessible bytes with the 12 byte descriptor "hidden" on the front for a total memory allocation of 72 bytes.
+For example, if the application requests 60 bytes, mempool will return a pointer to the 64 user-accessible bytes with the 12-byte descriptor "hidden" on the front for a total memory allocation of 72 bytes.
 All of this memory is allocated from the application pool.
 Once this memory is allocated it can only be used again for application requests of 64 bytes or less.
 It